Inflectra/rapise-documentation/docs/Libraries/Text.md

 <a name="CharAt"></a>
 #### CharAt

-Returns a new string consisting of the single UTF-16 code unit located at the specified offset into the string.
+Returns a new string consisting of the single UTF-16 code unit located at the specified `index` into the `str`.

 ```javascript
 CharAt(str, index)